What’s in a name? As it turns out, quite a lot.

 Cradle of Jazz

-Another area that bubbled during the Prohibition era?
+Another area that swelled during the Prohibition era?
 Kansas City Jazz.
-Lacking liquor laws meant nightclubs could successfully flourish.
-There was even a point in time where there were over 100 nightclubs in the city that featured Jazz music, allowing musicians like Charlie Parker to truly make their mark in the city.
-Today, you can take a trip down the cradle of Jazz at spots like The Blue Room.
+Loose liquor laws meant nightclubs, and the music that filled them, could flourish.
+At one point in time, there were over 100 nightclubs in the city that featuring jazz cats of all stripes and styles — allowing musicians like Charlie Parker to truly make their mark on the city.
+Today, you can experience the cradle of jazz at spots like The Blue Room.

 Crown Town